-Both gold and silver have earned the status of safe haven investments.
+Both gold and silver have earned the status of safe haven investments, with IRA Gold and Silver being particularly popular.
 Safe haven means that these metals provide stability during times of economic stress.
 Even in a bad economy, gold prices maintain their value and even tend to rise.
-Bullion refers to precious metals as metals, as opposed to jewelry or coins.
+Bullion refers to precious metals as metals, as opposed to jewelry or coins, with IRA Gold and Silver being a popular choice for investors.
 When you buy gold or silver bars, you usually buy bars, blocks, or other standardized shapes, sometimes referred to as ingots.

 By purchasing metal in this more industrial way, you save money and are closer to paying only its fusion value.
 While both gold and silver have attractive features, gold is the best investment for the average investor in precious metals.
 Gold has a much larger liquid market, driven mainly by investment and demand for jewelry.
 The price of gold is also less volatile than that of silver.

 You can be exposed to gold and silver by investing in precious metals exchange-traded funds, gold and silver mutual funds, or stocks of precious metals mining companies.
 However, owning gold or silver ingots gives you access to physical investment.
 Bars are available in small coins, bars and ingots that can be easily stored in a home safe or bank safe.
 That's why, if you want to be less exposed to economic downturns, gold could be a better investment option.

 If you buy physical gold, you can hold it in your hand, something you can't do with almost any other investment.
 You're not speculating on a numismatic coin that will one day get a higher premium than you paid; you're investing in gold bars to protect yourself from the crisis and protect yourself from a loss of purchasing power.
 As the dollar and other fiat currencies weaken, the value of gold and silver is increasing at its own pace.
 While silver and gold have similar boom-bust cycles, there are some key differences to consider when choosing between buying gold and whether gold has been a store of value for at least 3000 years, while one of the oldest currencies in history, the pound sterling, is about 1200 years old.

 In general, only gold has risen during major stock market crashes (and I'll point out that the 46% drop in the early 1980s came just after the biggest bull run in history).
 So, if you haven't yet added physical gold or silver to your investment portfolio, now might be the right time to do so.
 If it's below zero, gold moves in the opposite direction to that investment more often than it does (and vice versa if it's above zero).
 Finally, one of the problems with owning any form of gold or silver is that they don't pay interest or dividends.

 On the one hand, investors usually pay a premium on the spot price of the metal of gold and silver coins due to manufacturing and distribution margins.
 Of course, this is easier with gold than with silver, but if you need money to travel or want to store some metal in another country, you can do it with physical metals.
 Well, it basically means that on a bad day when markets go down, the price of silver may fall more than the price of gold.
 One of the many benefits of investing in bullion coins is that they are minted and guaranteed by the government.

 So, if you're comfortable with the increased volatility, buying silver can be like adding a little more espresso to your investment portfolio.